fox-io/hydrus_telegram_bot/README.md

 Once you start the bot, admins should get a message on telegram from the bot with some information including the current delay and number of photos in the queue.

-## etc

-If you have any questions about how the bot works or are having trouble setting it up, feel free to send me an email and I'd be happy to help.